-We also noticed that this lathe is integrated with a headstock capable of turning 180 degrees.
-This feature made it easier for us to rough out different materials during our series of tests.
+I also observed that this lathe comes with a headstock that can rotate 180 degrees.
+This feature simplified the process for me when roughing out various materials during a series of tests.
 Its swing over tool rest base of 18 inches inevitably gives users added comfort and support during the laborious woodturning operations.

 You’ll also have no problem keeping your materials firmly locked to the lathe bed because the Grizzly G0766 tailstock barrel travel is sized around 4 ¼ inches.
 It also ensures that the spindle remains in the central position during the rotation of the material.

-And did we mention that the headstock, tailstock, and tool rest of this lathe includes a lever-action cam?
-Thanks to this feature, we were able to take advantage of its quick positioning capabilities for a much faster operation.
+And did I mention that the headstock, tailstock, and tool rest of this lathe includes a lever-action cam?
+This feature allowed me to take advantage of its quick positioning capabilities for a much faster operation.